Antot-12/Spekulus/README.md

 *   **🌐 Multi-Language Support:** The entire site can be switched between **English**, **Ukrainian (Українська)**, and **Slovak (Slovenčina)**, with language preferences saved locally.
 *   **🔐 Full-Fledged Admin Panel:** Almost every piece of text and every image on the public site can be edited through a secure, password-protected admin panel.
 No code changes needed for content updates!
-*   **🧠 Genkit AI Integration:** The "Ask Me Anything" feature on creator profiles is powered by Google's Genkit AI, allowing users to have a conversational experience based on the creator's profile data.
 *   **💾 Database-Driven Content:** All content is fetched from a Postgres database using **Drizzle ORM**, making the site fast, scalable, and easy to manage.
 *   **🖥️ Responsive Design:** Built with Tailwind CSS and ShadCN UI, the site looks great on any device, from a large monitor to a mobile phone.